-Furthermore, the education and training spectrum within the commercial department includes a one-year orientation course specifically for those who are physically, visually and acoustically impaired and an Office-Management course for adults who wish to change their career path.
+Furthermore, the education and training spectrum within the commercial department includes a one-year orientation course specifically for those who are physically, visually and acoustically impaired.

 The uniqueness of this school is manifested in the opportunities provided by the educational and training programme particularly for disabled students, as described above.
 This is not provided by any other school in Austria.
 Those who are disabled are also taught according to the national curriculum that is valid throughout Austria, but they are provided with personal and technical support.
 Disabled and non-disabled students alike benefit from this system of integrated teaching.
 The plentiful disabled access and smaller class sizes aid the quality of this form of teaching.
 The division of classes into smaller groups occurs in more cases than in other schools in Austria and in some cases an extra member of staff is available.
 Attending the Educational Centre HAK HTL Ungargasse proves advantageous also in other aspects: Whereas the Educational Centre HAK HTL Ungargasse very often represents the only chance for physically, visually and acoustically impaired students to attend a BMHS (VET school or college), at the same time non-disabled students have the opportunity through this approach of integrated teaching to acquire specialist vocational education and training together with sustainable social competence with the disabled students.